shindavid/AlphaZeroArcade/README.md

 plot thus indicates that the system attains optimal results against perfect play within 5 hours (i.e., it always wins as first player against perfect play).

 You can also manually play against an MCTS agent powered by a net produced by the AlphaZero loop.
-For the above tictactoe example, you can do this with a command like:
+For the above Connect4 example, you can do this with a command like:

 ```
-./target/Release/bin/tictactoe --player "--type=TUI" \
+./target/Release/bin/c4 --player "--type=TUI" \
-  --player "--type=MCTS-C -m $A0A_OUTPUT_DIR/tictactoe/my-first-run/models/gen-10.pt"
+  --player "--type=MCTS-C -m $output/c4/my-first-run/models/gen-10.pt"
 ```

 ## C++ Overview